ibm-cloud-docs/log-analysis/ha-dr.md

 The MZR architecture offers automatic failover between 2 zones, and high availability for a logging instance withing a region.

+The SZR architecture offers failover across 3 distinct systems within the single datacenter so that you get high availability from a system failure, but not from a datacenter failure.

 ## Disaster recovery (DR) of the logging service in a region
 {: #dr}